keithalewis/math/ep.md

 in portfolio selection:
 if two portfolios have the same expected realized return then prefer the one with smaller variance.
-An _efficient portfolio_ has the least variance among all portfolios having the same expected realized return.
+An efficient portfolio has the least variance among all portfolios having the same expected realized return.
 This was developed into the Capital Asset Pricing Model by Treynor[@Tre1961], Sharp[@Sha1964], Lintner[@Lin1965], and many others.

-This was developed into the Capital Asset Pricing Model by Treynor[@Tre1961], Sharp[@Sha1964]

-In the one-period model every efficient portfolio belongs to a one or two-dimensional subspace and is uniquely determined given its expected realized return.
-In the one-dimensional case every portfolio has the same expected realized return.
 We show that if $R$ is the (random) realized return of any efficient portfolio and $R_0$ and $R_1$ are the (random) realized returns of any two linearly independent efficient portfolios then
 $$
-	R - R_0 = \beta(R_1 - R_0).
+\tag{1}	R - R_0 = \beta(R_1 - R_0)
 $$
-It follows that $\beta = \Cov(R - R_0, R_1 - R_0)/\Var(R_1 - R_0)$.
+where $\beta = \Cov(R - R_0, R_1 - R_0)/\Var(R_1 - R_0)$.
-This generalizes the classical Capital Asset Pricing Model formula for the expected realized return of efficient portfolios.
-Taking expected values of both sides when $\Var(R_0) = 0$ and $R_1$ is the "market" portfolio gives the classic CAPM formula
+Taking expected values of both sides when $R_0$ is a zero coupon bond and $R_1$ is the "market" portfolio gives the classical CAPM formula
 $$
-	E[R] - R_0 = \beta(E[R_1] - R_0)
+\tag{2}	E[R] - R_0 = \beta(E[R_1] - R_0)
 $$
 where $\beta = \Cov(R, R_1)/\Var(R_1)$.

+Equation (1) can be used to compute the value-at-risk, or any risk measure, of efficient portfolios, something not possible using only equation (2).

-This short note points out the CAPM formula holds as equality of realized returns as random variables, not just their expectations.
+This short note proves the CAPM formula holds as equality of realized returns as random variables, not just their expectations.
-It follows directly from writing down a mathematical model for one period investments.
+This follows directly from writing down a mathematical model for one period investments.
 Prior work does not explicitly specify a sample space and probability measure, the first step in any model involving probability since Kolomogorov legitimized probability as a branch of measure theory [@Kol1956].

 <!--
 ## Background